Fun mindfulness exercises exist! They are out there. People are doing them every day as they go about their routines.

-My mindfulness is about opening your eyes to the actual world.
-It's about observing and learning more about your personal thinking and feeling styles.
+My version of mindfulness is about opening your eyes to the actual world.
+It's about observing and learning more about how you think and feel.

 Part of this work is learning about how you habitually think and feel about the inanimate and animate objects that are all around you.

-Do you always think the worst in people?
+Do you always think the worst of people?
 Get stressed out in public?
 Make assumptions?
 Ignore people?
 These are things that are malleable.
-You can change how you think by being more playfully mindful.
+You can change how you think though playful mindfulness.